 - If the sternum feels as though it moves, or it pops or cracks with movement.

-Lend a Hand Home Care provides a wide range of in-home care services to help individuals recover from heart surgery — from providing reminders to take medications and assistance with showering, to preparing nutritious meals and encouraging daily activity to improve strength and stamina, and much more.
-Our highly trained care team provides Carson City senior care and care in the neighboring areas to help loved ones adhere to post-op instructions while recovering in the comfort of home.
+Lend a Hand Home Care provides a wide range of in-home care services to help with heart surgery recovery — from providing reminders to take medications and assistance with showering, to preparing nutritious meals and encouraging daily activity to improve strength and stamina, and much more.
+Our highly trained care team provides respite care in Reno and the neighboring areas to help loved ones adhere to post-op instructions while recovering in the comfort of home.
 Contact us today at 775-322-8414 and learn more about our top-rated home care services.